Peacebuilding: Criticisms

 Jeremy Weinstein challenges the assumption that weak and failing states cannot rebuild themselves.
 He contends that through the process of autonomous recovery, international peacekeeping missions can be unnecessary for recovery because they assume that conflicts cannot be resolved by the country internally.
 He describes autonomous recovery as a "process through which countries achieve a lasting peace, a systematic reduction in violence, and postwar political and economic development in the absence of international intervention".
 Through peace and institutions generated by allowing war to run its natural course, autonomous recovery can be viewed as a success.
 He claims that war leads to peace by allowing the naturally stronger belligerent gain power, rather than a brokered peace deal that leaves two sides still capable of fighting.
 Secondly he claims that war provides a competition among providers of public goods until one can control a monopoly.
 He says that war can create an incentive to create institutions at all levels in order to consolidate power and extract resources from the citizens while also giving some power to the citizens depending upon how much the institutions rely on them for tax revenues.

 Virginia Fortna of Columbia University, however, holds that peacekeeping interventions actually do substantively matter following the end of a civil war.
 She claims that selection bias, where opponents point only to failed peacekeeping interventions and do not compare these missions to those situations where interventions do not occur, is partly to blame for criticisms.
 Fortna says that peacekeeping missions rarely go into easily resolvable situations while they are sent into tougher, more risky post war situations where missions are more likely to fail, and peace agreements are unlikely to be committed to.
 When all factors of a certain peacekeeping case study are properly considered, Fortna shows that peacekeeping missions do in fact help increase the chances of sustained peace after a civil war.

 The case of Timor-Leste can be seen as appeasement without addressing underlying conflict grievances.

+In recent years, there has been a growing trend towards approaches that view art and culture as essential components of peacebuilding and that criticize their marginalization in traditional approaches.
+Peacebuilding and the Arts, edited by Jolyon Mitchell, Giselle Vincett, Theodora Hawksley, and Hal Culbertson in 2020, for example, explores the potential and limitations of various artistic disciplines such as theater, visual arts, and music for peacebuilding.
+Latest approaches highlight the role of popular culture in peacebuilding, as demonstrated, for example, by political scientist Siobhan McEvoy-Levy in her book Peace and Resistance in Youth Cultures: Reading the Politics of Peacebuilding from Harry Potter to The Hunger Games (2018) or by art historian Jörg Scheller in his scholarly article “Disposable Hero?
+Heavy Metal as Peacebuilding” (2025), in which he examines the aesthetics of Heavy metal music as a counterintuitive medium for peacebuilding.